Summer Learning Day for Preschool DLLs

 4. Make languages and cultures visible from day one.
 Put out any books, CDs, games, or displays you have that represent the languages and cultures of the children in your class.

 5. Get help fast from your local library!
-Once you know what languages to expect in your classroom on the first day, you can ask the librarian to help you get books, music and other resources in the languages you need to they can be there to welcome all of the children and create an environment of respect, diversity, equity, and learning for all!
+Once you know what languages to expect in your classroom on the first day, you can ask the librarian to help you get books, music and other resources in the languages you need so they can be there to welcome all of the children and create an environment of respect, diversity, equity, and learning for all!

 1 Comment